nutonomy/AVCDL/README.md

 If you're just interested in the final product, use the [**distribution** sub-tree](./distribution).
 If you're interested in working on / with the source material, use the [**source** sub-tree](./source).

+## Note for Windows Users

+If you attempt to clone this repository on a Windows machine, you may run up against the 260 character fully-qualified path name limit.
+You can enable long FQPNs by following the instructions provided [here](https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=cmd).

 ## Background Material

 The **AVCDL** is backed by a lot of preceding work.
 You can see a summary [here](./background_material/background%20material.md).